erwinkramer/synapse-dep-data-flows-func/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/erwinkramer/synapse-dep-data-flows-func)

 [Data exfiltration protection for Azure Synapse Analytics workspaces (DEP)](https://docs.azure.cn/en-us/synapse-analytics/security/workspace-data-exfiltration-protection) blocks external calls, even when trying to get tokens with custom audience from your Entra ID tenant.
-This sample proves that it is possible to do some flexible calls to a Entra ID-secured Function App in a DEP-enabled workspace, with custom token audience, without the need of pipelines.
+This sample proves that it is possible to do some flexible calls to an Entra ID-secured Function App in a DEP-enabled workspace, with custom token audience, without the need of pipelines.

 ## Reproduction steps